Entangled Polariton States in the Visible and Mid-Infrared Spectral Ranges: Abstract

 \section{Abstract}

 Entanglement generation in polariton systems is fundamentally constrained by high losses and decoherence, which typically outweigh polariton nonlinearities.
 Here, we propose a conceptually different approach that uses optomechanical interactions, rather than polariton–polariton interactions, to generate entangled polaritons.
-Our double-resonant scheme relies on strong exciton–phonon coupling, found in both inorganic and molecular semiconductors, enabling room-temperature generation of spectrally disparate photon pairs.
-The quantum coherent and delocalized nature of polariton states inside optical cavity ensures efficient single-mode outcoupling and allows for \textit{unconditional} quantum state preparation - not relying on any post-selection or projective measurements.
-When conditioned on exciton-polariton emission, single phonon–polariton states can be prepared that subsequently yield bright, heralded single-photon emission in the mid-IR.
+Our double-resonant scheme relies on strong exciton-phonon coupling, found in both inorganic and molecular semiconductors, enabling room-temperature generation of spectrally disparate photon pairs.
+The quantum coherent and delocalized nature of polariton states inside optical cavities ensures efficient single-mode outcoupling and allows for \textit{unconditional} quantum state preparation -- not relying on any post-selection or projective measurements.
+When conditioned on exciton-polariton emission, single phonon-polariton states can be prepared that subsequently yield bright, heralded single-photon emission in the mid-IR/THz.
 We introduce a double-resonant optomechanical platform that enables scalable, room-temperature quantum polaritonics without relying on conventional excitonic nonlinearities.